 The second campaign saw higher engagement, but the Eats team wanted to find a more efficient way to reduce workloads, cut down production lag, and, most importantly, make full use of real-time audience location and CRM insights.
 Today’s smartphone users expect brands to be there with relevant, useful content when they search for restaurants nearby or place an order online.
-In fact, 61% of smartphone users say they’re more likely to buy from mobile sites and apps that customise information to their location.1
+In fact, 61% of smartphone users say they’re more likely to buy from mobile sites and apps that customize information to their location.2

 Serving up contextual cuisine via dynamic banner ads

 Getting the campaign off the ground involved close collaboration and brainstorming between the Uber Eats and Google Marketing Platform SEA teams.
 The campaign was divided into five stages over 16 weeks: